Euchie23/SquidStack/Fluctuations/README.md

 # 🌊 Fluctuations Dashboard

+## 📋 Executive Summary

+The **Fluctuations Dashboard** extends the *Illex argentinus* marine pollution investigation by shifting focus from static comparisons to **temporal patterns** — especially in relation to industrial emissions.
+This module explores how pollution fluctuates **over time** and how **lag effects** between emission and bioaccumulation might emerge.

+Using **simulated datasets** modeled after real marine data (with all sensitive information anonymized), this dashboard pairs pollutant concentration data with economic activity indicators (e.g., manufacturing output, agricultural GDP) to help users explore possible cause–effect relationships.

+This dashboard is not inferentially conclusive but provides a scalable, interactive tool for exploring marine contamination trends in the Southwest Atlantic Ocean using **R Shiny**.

+---

 ## 📈 Real-World Value

 The Fluctuations dashboard connects **marine contamination trends** with **industrial and agricultural activity** — showing how human economic output may influence pollutant levels in marine species.